neville-studio/OTP-Client/README.md

 This project was started on 2025-03-14.

+# When will release the first version?
+The first version has done on 2025-04-13, but I am getting the something important prosedures, this version cannot release yet.
+I will release after I have completed the prosedures.

 # System Requirement
 As the first version, The System will requires Windows XP, at least Service Pack 3.